Image by Марьян Блан (Marjan Blan) on Unsplash

 PozQoL’s international reach has continued to grow, highlighting its flexibility across diverse geographic and cultural contexts

 As PozQoL has gained recognition globally, several organisations undertook their own translations of the scale in order to use it in their local communities.
-These translations include Greek, Norwegian, Polish, Swedish, Turkish, and Ukrainian.
-Translations were initiated by a range of groups, including a peer-led organisation for people living with HIV, a university hospital, and a global healthcare consultancy focused on real-world evidence in clinical practice.
+These translations include Greek, Norwegian, Polish, Swedish, Turkish, Ukrainian, and Vietnamese.
+Translations were initiated by a range of groups, including a peer-led organisation for people living with HIV, researchers working with PLHIV in hospitals, and a global healthcare consultancy focused on real-world evidence in clinical practice.

 These efforts underscore PozQoL’s flexibility and relevance across different cultural and linguistic settings, proving its adaptability and value in various healthcare environments.
 As interest in PozQoL continues to grow, the scale is set to further expand its role in improving the quality of life for people living with HIV worldwide.